nfdi4objects/n4o-graph-importer/README.md

 #### PUT /mappings/

-Register a list of mappings sources.
+Register a list of mapping sources.
 All existing mapping sources and mappings will be deleted.

 #### POST /mappings/